NSW Combined High Schools Sports Association Handbook

 (ii) All fixtures must be controlled by a senior qualified, certificated referee correctly attired.

-(iii) The home school shall request the regional convener to arrange the appointment of a certificated referee through the district of group referees association applicable to the home school for rounds 1-8.
+(iii) The home school shall request the association convener to arrange the appointment of a certificated referee through the district or group referee’s association applicable to the home school for rounds 1-8.

-(iv) Conveners concerned must be given at least 5 school days’ notice of date and venue of fixtures concerned.
+(iv) Association conveners must be given at least 5 school days’ notice of date and venue of fixtures concerned.

-(v) In round 9, the Executive Council shall request the N.S.W.R.F.L.
-Referees Association or the N.S.W.C.R.F.L.
-Referees Association to make the necessary appointments of referees and touch judges.
+(v) In round 9, the subcommittee shall request the NSWRFL Referees Association to make the necessary appointments of referees and touch judges.

 (vi) In rounds 1-8, each participant school shall supply one touch judge (qualified and correctly attired).

 Where no admission is charged for spectators, the home school shall be responsible for the payment of referees.

 Where a gate charge is made, referees’ expenses will be deducted from gross gate receipts.

 In country associations, referees shall also be entitled to claim actual travelling expenses incurred.

 As a guide, in rounds 1-8 recommended referees and touch judge fees may be: